 It might be tedious to do all of these for all your blog posts, especially when you are publishing more and more content.
-Which is why keeping an editorial calendar is a great idea to help you plan and keep track of what you need to do, when you need to do and how often you need to do these tasks.
+This is why keeping an editorial calendar is a great idea to help you plan and keep track of what you need to do, when you need to do, and how often you need to do these tasks.

 However you plan to do this, just make sure you don’t get lazy and skip them.
 Not doing all these tasks means you are wasting all the effort that you’ve put in to create those content, and not reaping its full benefits.